Alternate Name: |

 Additional Information: |

-Note: that JAK2 V617F testing is only performed for initial diagnosis (no follow-up testing available).
+Please note: JAK2 V617F testing is only performed for initial diagnosis (no follow-up testing available).

 For any inquiries, please contact geneticsmailbox@hhsc.ca.